ruby slippers hydrangea companion plants

 Coleus can be planted in the ground or grown in containers on your patio or deck.
 When planting coleus outdoors, make sure you choose a spot that gets partial shade throughout the day since too much sun will cause its leaves to fade quickly.
 If you’re growing them indoors, they prefer bright indirect sunlight near a window but away from direct heat sources like radiators or air conditioners.

-Ruby slippers hydrangea companion plants - hostas
+ruby slippers hydrangea companion plants - Hostas

 3. Hostas